 All prospective home buyers and tenants in Florida have a right to be treated fairly and equally.
 The Fair Housing Act (FHA) was enacted with the sole goal of stamping out discriminatory practices in housing matters.
-Every home owner seeking to rent out their property must adhere to the laws associated with the FHA.
+Every homeowner seeking to rent out their dwelling must adhere to the laws associated with the FHA.

 Examples of practices that would pass as discriminatory include:

-- Setting varying prices for the sale of a property or a rental property.
+- Setting varying prices for the sale of a property or a rental unit.

 - Not performing repairs or maintenance for renters with certain characteristics.

 - Denying or limiting facilities, services, or privileges to some renters that others enjoy.